On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Saha equation and plasma thermodynamics. Cold plasmas approximation

 The central purpose of the present study is to calculate the generalized polytropic index $\hat\gamma(\omega)$ describing the entropy production by the ionization-recombination processes parameterized by the complex phase velocity~\cite[Eq.~(81.8)]{LL6}

-In order to analyze these processes for cold plasmas, in the next section we consider in short the physics of near threshold ionization cross section for the simplest possible reaction of the ionization of a Hydrogen atom \be \rm e+H \rightarrow p+e+e. \ee
+In order to analyze these processes for cold plasmas, in the next section we shortly review the physics of the near threshold ionization cross-section for the simplest possible reaction of the ionization of a hydrogen atom \be \rm e+H \rightarrow p+e+e. \ee